Chapter One: Spoils of War

 "What is?"
 Sasuke asked when his brother didn't continue.

 "When I was younger, I swore never to become like Father," Itachi explained.
 "And here I am, leaving my wife and child to serve a man I despise, to fight for a cause I don't believe in."

 Sasuke tsked as he released his arrow, it landed against the border line of the red center and the white outer ring.
-"Then don't go." he hissed in frustration.
+"Then don't go." he muttered in frustration.